Is My Child Ready for Kindergarten? A Complete Kindergarten Readiness Assessment & Checklist

 • Can interact within a group and seeks out interaction with others

-• Knows own name, age, gender
+• Knows own name, age, and gender

 • Can say home address & phone number